Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 	}
 	```

-	This file contains three values that must be updated before you build and test your function:
+	This file contains three values that must be updated before you build and test your Function:

 	- **IoTHubConnection** - Connection string for the IoT Hub created in the previous lab
 	- **EventHubConnection** - Connection string for the Event Hub created in Exercise 1